genestack/user-guide/source/doc-odm-user-guide/import-data-using-python-script.rst

 -----------------------------------------

 You can optionally also provide:

+- The accession of a template to validate against rather than the default.
+Use **--template <ACCESSION>** to specify.

+- The server address if you want to apply the script to a different ODM server.
+Use **--server <ADDRESS>** to specify.

 - Expression data in GCT_ format, hosted at an FTP or HTTP web address
 .. _GCT: https://software.broadinstitute.org/cancer/software/gsea/wiki/index.php/Data_formats#GCT:_Gene_Cluster_Text_file_format_.28.2A.gct.29